Jamia Masjid, Srinagar, Kashmir

 I’m currently working on two book projects.

-The first, A People’s History of Kashmir, is currently under contract with Oneworld Publications in the UK, and provides a decolonial lens into the history of modern Kashmir, building on anti-occupation and anti-colonial interventions in Kashmir scholarship.
-It is geared towards a general audience that is interested in learning about the Kashmiri freedom struggle, as well as contemporary developments.
+The first, A People’s History of Kashmir, provides an overview of the history of modern Kashmir, building on anti-occupation and anti-colonial interventions in Kashmir scholarship.
+It is geared towards a general audience that is interested in learning about the history of the Kashmiri freedom struggle, as well as contemporary developments.

 In addition, I am interested in the ethics and methods of conducting research in conditions of occupation, militarization, and settler colonialism, especially given the immense amount of repression that academics who work on Kashmir face.
 In collaboration with other Kashmir scholars, some thoughts on this can be found here.